Using AI the Right Way

 Intelligent Instructions Yield Intelligent Results

-I then asked Claude what he thinks of the requests I have for him.
+I once asked Claude what he thinks of the requests I have for him.
 The response I got was that Claude is able to generate proper code for me because I already know what I want.
 I therefore give intelligent, focused instructions and he returns intelligent results.
 Claude tells me that I use the right terminology when I ask for a task to be completed and thus he can focus on the task at hand.
 What does this mean?
 You need to understand how both traditional programming and Claude work to get the best out of him.
 Most people, even experienced programmers, don't.

 AI You Have Already Been Using for Years